Glossary Net Dollar Retention (NDR)

 Net Dollar Retention Benchmarks

-Although an NDR rate of 100% indicates no customer churn, it also means the company isn’t growing at all.
+Although an NDR rate of 100% indicates no customer churn, it also means the company isn’t growing.

 In most industries, an NDR between 120% and 130% indicates a high level of customer satisfaction and the potential for sustainable growth.